 - Unmask a problem you may not be aware of – especially if your business is doing “well”

 - Learn the reasons for some of your money blocks, how they lead to pricing blocks, and what to do to move beyond them

-- Discover how the relationship you have with yourself shows up in the relationship you have with your business and your money
+- Discover how the relationship you have with yourself and others show up in the relationship you have with your business and your money

-When I work with clients, the business and financial coaching engagement is four (4) months – or six (6) calls, scheduled on a bi-weekly basis.
+When I work with clients, the business and financial coaching engagement is six (6) months – or twelve (12) calls, scheduled twice a month.
 This is how we create your custom-designed game-plan using a “building block” approach.
-This is also how we create the space to implement and get feedback.
+This is also how we create the space to experiment, implement and get feedback.